DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **numDecodings**: Developed a solution for the "Decode Ways" problem, which counts the number of ways to decode a given string of digits based on a specific mapping (1 to A, 2 to B, ..., 26 to Z).
 The solution employs dynamic programming to efficiently compute the number of valid decodings by considering both one-digit and two-digit possibilities at each step.
 It initializes a dp array to store the number of ways to decode substrings and iterates through the string while checking for valid digit combinations.
 The time complexity is O(n), where n is the length of the input string.
     [Problem Description: numDecodings](https://leetcode.com/problems/decode-ways/description/)
+* Day 251: 🍞 Bakery Management System in Python 🥐

+  Today, I developed a Bakery Management System using Python, emphasizing Object-Oriented Programming (OOP) principles.
+This project allows users to manage bakery items, including adding, removing, updating, and searching for items, as well as calculating the total inventory value.
+Below are the key highlights:

+  - **Encapsulation**: The `BakeryItem` class encapsulates attributes like `name`, `price`, and `quantity`.
+This ensures that each item has controlled access to its properties, promoting data integrity within the system.

+  - **Data Management**: The system allows for comprehensive management of bakery items.
+Users can add new items with details such as name, price, and quantity.
+The application supports removing items and updating existing ones, making it flexible for various bakery operations.

+  - **Search Functionality**: Users can search for bakery items by name.
+This feature enhances usability by allowing quick access to specific items without having to sift through the entire inventory.

+  - **Total Inventory Value Calculation**: The application calculates and displays the total value of all items in the inventory.
+This feature is crucial for understanding stock value and making informed business decisions.

+  - **User-Friendly Interface**: A menu-driven interface provides an intuitive way for users to interact with the system.
+Options include viewing all items, adding new items, removing or updating existing items, searching by name, and displaying total inventory value.

+  - **Modular Design**: The project follows the Model-View-Controller (MVC) architecture pattern.
+This separation of concerns ensures that the code is organized and maintainable.
+The model handles data representation, the view manages user interaction, and the controller processes user inputs and updates the model accordingly.

+  This project was a valuable exercise in applying OOP principles to create a functional and maintainable system.
+It allowed me to deepen my understanding of encapsulation and modular design while building a practical tool tailored for bakery management.